Volumetrics-io/alef/README.md

 Use [Volta](https://volta.sh) to automatically install the correct Node and PNPM versions.
 Otherwise, see `package.json` for configured version support.

 Then, run `pnpm initialize` in the root of the repo to set up environment stuff.
 You will need access to Bitwarden to get the secret vars.
-This script will walk through database migrations and creating your local admin user, too.
+This script will walk through database migrations and creating your local user, too.

 After that, run `pnpm dev` in the root directory.
 This will run all services locally, including the public app, the admin panel, and all backend workers.